 Japanese Tea Garden

 Set in an old rock quarry dating back to 1899, this garden features paths and footbridges that meander through the tropical oasis.
-Kids love to walk along the paths and pass shallow ponds shocked with Koi fish.
-The Japanese Tea Garden also feature a waterfall.
+Kids love to walk along the paths and pass shallow ponds stocked with Koi fish.
+The Japanese Tea Garden also features a waterfall.

 Located at 3853 N. St. Mary’s, Open daily from dawn to dusk.
 Free to enter.